anjuhasz/writingchallenge/README.md

-# writingchallenge
-Materials for Writing Challenge workshop
+# Materials for Writing Challenge workshop

 Challenge your writing and cooperation skills in an exceptional workshop.
 Measure your level of professionalism in an escape room-like exercise in which you work in small groups to solve puzzling writing tasks.